Arthritis Advisory Committee Charter

 The Arthritis Advisory Committee (Committee) was established under 15 U.S.C.
 1451 et seq.; 21 U.S.C.
 321, 341, 342, 343, 343-1, 344, 345, 346, 348, 349, 350, 350a, 351, 352, 353(f), 355, 360b, 360c-j, 371, 375, 376, 378, 379e, 381, 393, 394, 881(b); 42 U.S.C.
 217a, 241, 242, 242a, 262, 264; 21 CFR Part 14, 330.10(a); and is governed by Pub.
 L. 92-463 as amended, (5 U.S.C.
 App.
 2), the Federal Advisory Committee Act.

 Objectives and Scope of Activities

-The Arthritis Advisory Committee advises the Commissioner ordesignee in discharging responsibilities as they relate to helping to ensure safe and effective drugs for human use and, as required, any other product for which the Food and Drug Administration has regulatory responsibility.
+The Arthritis Advisory Committee advises the Commissioner of Food and Drugs or designee in discharging responsibilities as they relate to helping to ensure safe and effective drugs for human use and, as required, any other product for which the Food and Drug Administration (FDA) has regulatory responsibility.

 Description of Duties

 The Committee reviews and evaluates data concerning the safety and effectiveness of marketed and investigational human drug products for use in the treatment of arthritis, rheumatism, and related diseases, and makes appropriate recommendations to the Commissioner of Food and Drugs.

 Agency or Official to Whom the Committee Reports